patpalmerston/JavaScript-Algorithms-and-Data-Strucutures/data_structures/stacks_queues/notes.md

       -Reset the first property to be the newly created node -Set the next property on the node to be the previously created variable -Increment the size of the stack by 1

+# Pop

+    -- POP Pseudocode --
+      -If there are no nodes in the stack, return null -Create a temporary variable to stor the first property on the stack -If there is only 1 node, set the first and last property to be null -If there is more than one node, set the first property to be the next property on the current first -Decrement the size by 1
+      -Return the value of the node removed